1 Corinthians 5:1-6:20 Comments by Stephen Ricker

 * Luke 12:1-3 "Meanwhile, when a crowd of many thousands had gathered, so that they were trampling on one another, Jesus began to speak first to his disciples, saying: "Be on your guard against the yeast of the Pharisees, which is hypocrisy.
 There is nothing concealed that will not be disclosed, or hidden that will not be made known.
 What you have said in the dark will be heard in the daylight, and what you have whispered in the ear in the inner rooms will be proclaimed from the roofs."

-* "Be on your guard against the yeast of the Pharisees, which is hypocrisy"
+* "Be on your guard against the yeast of the Pharisees, which is hypocrisy" -Same as above.
+The word "yeast" is substituted for "sin".

 >If someone were to be continually committing a sin and talking about it among the congregation, what effect would it have?

-* "a little yeast works through the whole batch of dough"
+* "a little yeast works through the whole batch of dough" -Not only is the one person changed, but the rest of the congregation is affected.

 >What Festival contains a sacrifices lamb and what kind of bread was to be eaten after it?
 (Lev.
 23:4-8)

-* Leviticus 23:4-8 "'These are the LORD's appointed feasts, the sacred assemblies you are to proclaim at their appointed times: The LORD's Passover begins at twilight on the fourteenth day of the first month.
+* Leviticus 23:4-8 "These are the LORD's appointed feasts, the sacred assemblies you are to proclaim at their appointed times: The LORD's Passover begins at twilight on the fourteenth day of the first month.
 On the fifteenth day of that month the LORD's Feast of Unleavened Bread begins; for seven days you must eat bread made without yeast.
 On the first day hold a sacred assembly and do no regular work.
 For seven days present an offering made to the LORD by fire.
-And on the seventh day hold a sacred assembly and do no regular work.'"
+And on the seventh day hold a sacred assembly and do no regular work."

 >What does the bread without yeast represent?